rhysnewell/ChIP-R/README.md

       -i INPUT [INPUT ...], --input INPUT [INPUT ...]
                             ChIP-seq input files.
 These files must be in either narrowPeak, broadPeak, or regionPeak format.
 Multiple
-                            inputs a separeted by a single space -o OUTPUT, --output OUTPUT
+                            inputs are separeted by a single space -o OUTPUT, --output OUTPUT
-                            ChIP-seq output filename
+                            ChIP-seq output filename prefix
       -m MINENTRIES, --minentries MINENTRIES
                             The minimum peaks between replicates required to form an intersection of the peaks Default: 1